 If you address only a single one of these three:

 Your efforts will be a clanging bell that's not heard.
 All three sing together to the tune of Expertise, Authority, and Trust.

 SEO is a tool that helps you connect with your audience.
 The larger metric of how well these three SEO areas are doing is Expertise, Authority, and Trust.

 E-A-T is a criteria that Google invented to evaluate and score websites.
-It reports how a website shows it's expertise in the subject matter.
+It reports how a website shows its expertise in the subject.